Recreational Boater Injury Lawyers

-There are many "injuries at sea" that arise from recreational boating.
-And, just like driving an automobile, there are "rules of the road" that apply to recreational boating.
+There are many injuries at sea that arise from recreational boating – and, just like driving an automobile, there are “rules of the road” that apply in these situations.

-Over the past many years, we have had occasion to be involved in numerous recreational boating accidents and injuries.
-These accidents can be just as serious and disabling as injury occurring on oceangoing vessels involving experienced mariners.
+Since the founding of Injury At Sea in 1976, our firm has represented a wide array of clients who have been injured in recreational boating accidents.
+These accidents can be just as serious and disabling as any injury occurring on oceangoing vessels involving experienced mariners.

-Recreational boaters are, in some circumstances, also subject to maritime and admiralty law requirements and procedures.
-In many circumstances, this may allow for access to courts and remedies that expand an injured person's right to bring a claim.
-If you have been involved in a recreational boat injury, the best way to learn of your rights is to consult with competent legal counsel.
-This may mean reference to local legal counsel as the "rules of the road," especially for inland waters.
-If we are unable to assist you, we may be able to assist you in finding competent local counsel to review your claim.
+Like passengers of – and workers on – commercial vessels, recreational boaters are usually subject to maritime and admiralty law requirements and procedures.
+In many circumstances, this may allow for access to courts and remedies that expand an injured person’s right to bring a claim.
+If you have been involved in a recreational boating injury, it is important that you consult with a competent maritime injury attorney to ensure your rights are protected.
+In some cases, you may require local legal counsel that is steeped in the maritime laws specific to the area where you were injured.
+In such cases, Injury At Sea may be able to assist you in finding competent local counsel to review your claim.

-What you don't know about how the law protects you in case of maritime injury can be expensive.
-You want to be sure to call an experienced maritime injury attorney.
+What you don’t know about how the law protects you in case of maritime injury can be expensive.
+As such, it is critical that you contact an experienced maritime injury attorney as soon as possible following an injury at sea.